leroy238/ITCS-8150-Tic-Tac-Toe/MERGE_INFO.md

 The game board is implemented as a `3 x 4 x 4` 3D array.
 Its values represent all turns taken by players up to any point in time.
 The game state is In Progress until either a Win or Draw situation occurs.

+## Bianca

+Game borad is 4x4, I have not implemented the '3D aspect to the board for player use.
+It seems like I can add the logic seperately but I am afraid of have redundant and repetitive code to the board implementation.